PennLINC/babs/docs/source/walkthrough.rst

 As you can see, BABS has automatically handled the positional arguments of BIDS App (i.e., input directory, output directory, and analysis level - 'participant'). ``--participant-label`` is also covered by BABS, too.

+It's also important to check if the generated directives for job submission are what you desire.
+You can get them via:

+..  code-block:: console

+    $ cd ~/babs_demo/my_BABS_project    # make sure you're in `my_BABS_project` folder
+    $ head analysis/code/participant_job.sh

+The first several lines starting with ``#`` and before the line ``# Script preambles:`` are directives for job submissions.
+Depending on the BABS version you are using, you'll see slightly different directives:

+.. developer's note: below: not all the 10 lines from `head participant_job.sh`, but only lines of directives.

+.. dropdown:: If you used the YAML file above + BABS version 0.0.3, you'll see:

+    ..  code-block:: console

+        #!/bin/bash
+        #$ -S /bin/bash
+        #$ -l h_vmem=2G
+        #$ -l tmpfree=20G

+.. dropdown:: If you used the YAML file above + BABS version >0.0.3, you'll see:

+    ..  code-block:: console

+        #!/bin/bash
+        #$ -l h_vmem=2G
+        #$ -l tmpfree=20G

+.. developer's note: above was got via BABS 0.0.4.

 .. developer's note: below is generated based on `tree -L 3 .`